Yoel Romero: Early career

 After defecting to Germany in 2007, Romero made his professional mixed martial arts debut in December 2009.
-From 2008 to 2011, Romero was trained by Sergej Kuftin (combat sambo & MMA coach) and Zike Simic (kickboxing coach), both of whom were from Peter Althof's "Martial Arts Gym Nürnberg".
+From 2008 to 2011, Romero was trained by Serge Kuftin (combat sambo & MMA coach) and Zike Simic (kickboxing coach), both of whom were from Peter Althof's "Martial Arts Gym Nürnberg".
 Over the three years, Romero amassed a record of 5–0 in various promotions in Germany and Poland.

 Romero won his debut via TKO against Sascha Weinpolter.
 In his second bout, he scored a 62-second finish via TKO against Ricky Pulu.
 He then took on Polish standout Michał Fijałka in his third bout.
 Romero won in the third round via TKO, which was at first ruled a controversial disqualification, due to a knee on the ground thrown by Romero.
 In 2011, he won his next three fights via TKO in the first round.

 Strikeforce

-Romero signed with Strikeforce in July 2011 and made his promotional debut against Rafael Cavalcante on September 10, 2011 at Strikeforce 36.
+Romero signed with Strikeforce in July 2011 and made his promotional debut against Rafael Cavalcante on September 10, 2011, at Strikeforce 36.
 He lost the fight via KO in the second round.
 A neck injury kept him out of action until 2013.